yavuztas/yavuztas.github.io/_posts/2019-11-10-type-based-global-events-in-vuejs.markdown

 You can find the plugin [over on GitHub](https://gist.github.com/yavuztas/d1300752057de9314c8614d6a82ccc39).

-So, what do you think about this approach or anything to extend?
+So, what do you think about this approach?

 I would like to see your comments below!